This exercise helps strengthen not only your rectus abdominus (those six-pack ab muscles), but also your internal and external obliques.

 2. Knees to 90 crunch

 - Lie on your back with your hips and knees bent 90 degrees.
-Place your fingertips on the sides of your head behind your ears.
+Place your fingertips behind your ears.

 - Lift your shoulders off the ground and sweep your arms in an arc, so that they end up reaching towards your heels.